rydmike/theme_demo/README.md

 To be able to do this, we need to be able to persist nullable values in the key-value DB.
 The used map for our volatile memory storage allows us to do that, as does Hive.
 However, SharedPreferences does support storing `null` at all.
 So its implementation includes a work-around to use some other suitable value to represent the persisted `null` choice, and return `null` back to us when that value is found.

 Both the Hive and the Shared Preferences implementations also include converters to persist different `enum`'s in a type safe way, and `Color` as `ìnt` values.
 Hive provides its own `TypeAdapter` class that allows us to do so.
-For the Shared Preferences implementation we baked in the type conversions.
+For the SharedPreferences implementation we baked in the type conversions.

 Obviously to add support for any additional type safe data types, we must add handling of them to our Hive and Shared Preferences implementations.